The SolarWinds Orion SUNBURST supply-chain Attack

 It is believed that the attack was carried out by a nation-state actor, likely APT29 a.k.a.
 Cozy Bear, i.e. Russian Intelligence.

 FireEye and Microsoft initially published reports describing some of the inner workings of the backdoor.
+A second, more detailed, post was later published by FireEye.
 The backdoor is remarkably sophisticated and is worth a long technical description, while only some of its functionalities and characteristics are described in this article.

 Truesec Threat Intelligence analysed the backdoor as well as historical network data to identify patterns revealing possible victims.